aztech-digital/coyote/README.md

 ## Setup

+### Install the library

 [Composer](https://getcomposer.org) is the only supported way of installing Coyote.
 From the root of your project, run the following command:

 ```
 composer require aztech/coyote
 ```

+### Pick a provider

+Coyote is only an abstraction layer on top of existing SDK's, and by default, does not include those in order to avoid loading too many packages in your project.

+Here's the list of the required packages to be able to use each provider:

+#### For email

+- Mandrill: `composer require mandrill/mandrill:~1.0`
+- Mailgun: `composer require mailgun/mailgun:~1.7`

+#### For text messages

+- Twilio: `composer require twilio/sdk:~3.12`

 ## Features